 3.3.
-Pricing performance
+Pricing Performance

-In this subsection we test the accuracy of the neural TPDF by using it in option pricing.
+In this section, we test the accuracy of the neural TPDF by using it in option pricing.
 For illustrative purposes, we begin with a simple example.
 Table 1 shows the pricing performance for put options for a given set of parameters under the GBM process.
-Overall, the pricing is quite accurate in terms of absolute error, with all absolute errors less than $5 \times 10^{-4}$ .
+Overall, the pricing is quite accurate in terms of absolute error, with all absolute errors less than $5\times 10^{-4}$ .
 However, the relative errors for deep out-of-the-money options are large.
 This is because the prices of deep out-of-the-money closed form put options are very close to zero.
 If the approximate TPDF does not reach the required level of accuracy, it will inevitably fail to accurately price the out-of-the-money put options.
-In addition, for deep out-of-the-money options, when the prices are very small, the
+In addition, for deep out-of-the-money options, when the prices are very small, the approximate TPDF could give negative prices, although the negative prices are very close to zero.
+This can be seen as a limitation of the NN approximated density.